Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Lack of Visibility is a killer.
 Many organizations don't even know how many NHIs they have, which means they can't properly monitor what they're doing.
 Service accounts, for example, are often created and then forgotten about, leaving them vulnerable to misuse.

 Imagine a retail company where an automated script that updates inventory gets compromised.
-The attacker could use that nhi to not only steal inventory data, but also potentially access customer payment information if the script has overly broad permissions.
-Or, in healthcare, a compromised nhi used for managing patient records could lead to a massive data breach and compliance violations.
+The attacker could use that NHI to not only steal inventory data, but also potentially access customer payment information if the script has overly broad permissions.
+Or, in healthcare, a compromised NHI used for managing patient records could lead to a massive data breach and compliance violations.

-These are just a few examples of why securing nhis is so important and as cyberark says, they aren't tied to a person.
+These are just a few examples of why securing NHIs is so important, and as CyberArk says, they aren't tied to a person.

 Best Practices for Robust Non-Human Identity Security